 Pelosi announces agreement on North American trade pact

-By Andrew Taylor, The Associated Press
+December 10, 2019 by Andrew Taylor, The Associated Press

 House Speaker Nancy Pelosi on Tuesday announced agreement on a modified North American trade pact, handing President Donald Trump a major Capitol Hill win on the same day that Democrats announced their impeachment charges against him.